Catch A Lift: Utah’s Lift-Served Mountain Biking

 Lessons

-Woodward boasts an impressive array of camps and lessons from excellent instructors.
-You can book mountain bike, skateboard, BMX, cheer, and scooter lessons online.
-Athletes of any level are welcome from beginners to Olympic hopefuls.
-Lessons are available in group or private format in addition to summer camps and weekend sessions.
-Summer camps can be booked for athletes aged 7-17 in week-long or once-a-week formats.
-The collection of options at Woodward is vast and it's best to Woodward Summer Camps to view the menu and book a session.
-Woodward is unique in that its sole focus is on safe progression in a positive and supportive environment.
-This facility is designed to help athletes sharpen their skills and there is no better place to take your riding to the next level.
-Special deals and rates may be scored by obtaining a Woodward membership
+Woodward boasts an impressive array of camps and lessons from excellent instructors, some who are pros in their sport!
+You can book mountain bike, skateboard, BMX, tumbling lessons and more.
+For ages 3 to adult, athletes of any level are welcome from beginners to Olympic hopefuls.
+Lessons are available in group or private format in addition to multi-week summer camps and weekend sessions.
+Summer camps can be booked in week-long or once-a-week formats.
+The collection of options at Woodward is vast and it's best to visit Woodward Summer Camps to view the menu and book a session.

 The Trails

-Nothing quite like Woodward exists elsewhere in Utah; it's unique in that the trails have been thoughtfully crafted with modern techniques in mind and divided into distinct progression zones where riders can hone specific skills.
+Nothing quite like Woodward exists elsewhere in Utah; it's unique in that the flow trails have been thoughtfully crafted with modern techniques in mind and divided into distinct progression zones where riders can more safely hone specific skills and work toward progression.
 As a rider explores the different trail options, they will build on the skills they mastered on easier-rated trails.
-Woodward trails are littered with jumps, wall rides, flowy banks and berms, and fun organic obstacles to navigate, ride or jump.
+Woodward trails are littered with jumps, wall rides, flowy banks and berms and fun drops and obstacles.
+Woodward is THE best place to begin your mountain bike journey if you are new to the sport!

-Near the Woodward Park City Action Sports Hub you'll find a skate park, several progression zones and a BMX pump track.
-Sample small, medium, and large airbags where gravity enthusiasts can practice hucking themselves into a soft and supportable inflatable pillow.
+Near the indoor Woodward Park City Action Sports Hub, you'll find a skate park, several progression zones, and a BMX pump track.
+Sample small, medium and large airbags where gravity enthusiasts can practice hucking themselves into a soft and supportable inflatable pillow.
 Once dialed there, head for the dirt jumps and translate your airbag skills to real life!

 EZPZ

-is where beginning riders will get cut their teeth with small rollers, gently angled berms and obstacles with optional ride-around paths.
+is where beginning riders will cut their teeth with small rollers, gently angled berms and obstacles with optional ride-around paths.
 With wide sight lines, this trail allows newer riders to pick their line and ride with confidence.
 Next up is Steezy Rider, another green-rated trail.
 Parley's Way and Spiral Jetty offer more difficult features and options for riders who are looking for more technical descents and opportunities to air.
-Each trail consists of multiple lines or features to link together so riders won't get bored as they stitch together a creative variety of options.
+Each trail consists of multiple lines or features to link together so riders won't get bored as they stack laps.

 Deer Valley Lift-Served Mountain Biking